 All the details of the setup and forcings for the first model experiment, the REF-D1 historical hindcast simulation covering 1960 – 2018 and using forcing as closely following the observed historical evolution, can be found here.

 An excel spreadsheet version of the data request for all model experiments can be found here.
 Model data is to be provided in version 4 netCDF, with all metadata following the CF (Climate and Forecast) conventions.
-As such, we strongly recommend groups use the CMOR utility for the generation of the netCDF files and a version of the data request for use with the CMOR utility will be available soon.
+As such, we strongly recommend groups use the CMOR utility for the generation of the netCDF files.

 Ancillary Information on REF-D1 Forcings

 The required forcings, largely following datasets produced for the historical period of CMIP6 up to 2014 and then SSP2-4.5 for 2015 – 2018, are detailed in the REF-D1 experimental description.
 Here, a bit of additional information is provided on particular datasets that deviate from the standard CMIP6 recommendations.

 A slightly modified time series for the near-surface methane mixing ratio has been recommended for REF-D1 over the period 2015 – 2018.
 This data has been created by scaling the original SSP2-4.5 methane data by a globally constant scaling factor to bring the year-to-year changes in methane in line with more recent observations given in the annual WMO GHG bulletin and the NOAA/ESRL Global Monitoring Laboratory Atmospheric Greenhouse Gas Index.
 A comparison of the global average CO2, CH4 and N2O near-surface concentrations from the different Tier 1 and 2 CMIP6 SSPs against these observations for 2012 – 2019, can be found here.
 The python script that was used to modify the original v1.2.1 SSP 2-4.5 methane data files can be found here.